 The assessor could document the book and page in the assessor portion of the application if it is recorded in the county in which the applicant is applying.
 If the document is not recorded a copy of the DD214 will need to accompany the first application.

 An applicant receives 100% compensation because they have 100% individual unemployability.
-Do I qualify for the credit?
+Does the applicant qualify for the credit?

-Yes.
-On March 5, 2015 Governor Branstad signed into law House File 166, an Act relating to the disabled veteran homestead tax credit.
-The bill modified eligibility criteria to include disabled veterans with permanent and total disability ratings based on individual unemployability paid at the 100% disability rate, as certified by the United States Department of Veterans Affairs.
+Yes, Iowa Code section 425.1(2)(b)(1)(b) provides that the disabled veteran tax credit is awarded to eligible veterans with permanent and total disability ratings based on individual unemployability paid at the 100% disability rate, as certified by the United States Department of Veterans Affairs.
 The applicant would need to meet all additional requirements to qualify for the credit.

 What kinds of documentation are acceptable?

-For persons applying for the disabled veteran tax credit under Iowa Code section 425.15(1)“a,” “b,” and “c,” a DD-214 (Certificate of Release or Discharge from Active Duty), or an equivalent document indicating the veteran’s type of separation and character of service, is required with an application for the credit to verify that the applicant meets the requirements of Iowa Code sections 425.15 and 35.1.
+For persons applying for the disabled veteran tax credit under Iowa Code section 425.1(2)(b)(1)(a)-(c) a DD-214 (Certificate of Release or Discharge from Active Duty), or an equivalent document indicating the veteran’s type of separation and character of service, is required with an application for the credit to verify that the applicant meets the requirements of Iowa Code sections 425.1 and 35.1.

 A person who has received a non-qualifying character of discharge may still qualify for the disabled veteran tax credit if it is established through the required documents that the person has a service-connected disability that is related to the person’s service in the armed forces of the United States for which the person was discharged under honorable conditions, and the other requirements of Iowa Code section 425.15 and this rule are also met.
 In such a case, in addition to a DD-214, the applicant must include a DD 256 (Certificate of Honorable Discharge), a DD-257 (General Discharge Certificate), or an equivalent document from the relevant time of service with the application for the disabled veteran tax credit.
 The applicant’s Benefit Summary Letter must also indicate the applicant’s periods of service and each character of discharge.